dev-nicolaos/personal-site/src/content/thoughts/the-typescript-holiday-special.md

 subTitle: "When a web developer is feeling whimsical in late December."
 ---

-The following is the description of a [pull request] (<abbr>PR</abbr>) I put up at work a year or two ago, edited to remove obscure references specific to the project.
-Long story short: seemingly simple [TypeScript] (<abbr>TS</abbr>) migrations can get surprisingly complicated.
+The following is the description of a [pull request] (PR) I put up at work a year or two ago, edited to remove obscure references specific to the project.
+Long story short: seemingly simple [TypeScript] (TS) migrations can get surprisingly complicated.
 Merry Christmas!

 ## Prologue: Imagine This

-You're a developer who's worked on a large, fullstack JavaScript (<abbr>JS</abbr>) application for a couple years and know how messy it can be.
+You're a developer who's worked on a large, fullstack JavaScript (JS) application for a couple years and know how messy it can be.
 This year you receive a wonderful holiday gift: approval to start migrating to TypeScript!
 By implementing static typing your team can take a big step forward in improving the code's maintainability.
 So you decide to chip in and convert a file to TS; after all, _it'll only take a moment right?_

 You select a random file with a couple small utility functions.
 But alas, upon giving it the `.ts` extension and adding the correct type annotations you're greeted by an unpleasant surprise: **the red squiggly line**.
 For a moment you wonder if maybe your editor is just trying to get into the holiday spirit with a colorful light show, but no other squiggles appear, no music starts, and you realize you'll actually have to deal with this.
-And thus begins the long journey to this complicated <abbr title="pull request">PR</abbr>.
+And thus begins the long journey to this complicated PR.

 ## Chapter 1: A Global Environment